linroger/Wealth-of-Nations/Advanced Investments/Lecture 4- Investor Sentiment.md

 Figure 4.3: One year expected excess returns from surveys of different groups of market participants

-finding supports the notion of investor sentiment as time-varying optimism/pessimism about future cash flow growth.
+finding supports the notion of [[Lecture 4- Investor Sentiment|investor sentiment]] as time-varying optimism/pessimism about future cash flow growth.

 ### 4.1.2 Return expectations